 One of the most basic practices in proper pet care is bathing — whether you’re a pet owner caring for your animal or a pet groomer who tackles professional dog bathing every day.
 Those who wash a dog know that the more efficient the process, the better.
-Any way you can add to the grooming experience is an asset for your life or business.
-That’s why, from having the proper dog bathing supplies to knowing what dog bathing tips matter for your pet, it’s worthwhile to think about new and better ways to bathe them.
+That’s why it’s worthwhile to think about new and better ways to bathe them.

-What are some current tips and trends relating to professional dog bathing?
-How can these insights help professionals and pet owners improve the way they care for animals?
-Here’s a look:
+What are some current professional dog bathing tips and trends?
+Take a look at these insights to help professionals and pet owners improve the way they care for animals!

 Keeping a Dog Safely in a Washtub

 Protecting Dogs’ Ears and Eyes

 It’s important to learn how to wash a dog's head.
 Avoid dumping water over a dog’s head, which most pets don’t like.
 Further, doing this can leave residual moisture in the ear canal — possibly causing secondary ear infections later.
 To avoid this use dog bath ear protection, there is a variety of products available for this, like cotton balls for dog ear for bath, dog ear plugs, caps, and, muffs.
 Put cotton balls in your dog’s ears for ear protection of your dogs while cleaning to protect them.
 Also, keep any soap or shampoo far away from the eyes.
 Tip the dog’s chin up and move soapy water back and down, away from the head, as you rinse.

 How Often do Bathe